foodtrails/documentation/docs/index.md

-# Welcome to MkDocs
+# Welcome to Foodtrails

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+FoodTrails seeks to be a web-based platform to help schools (and other public organizations) track food procurement with an aim towards increased purchasing from local providers.

 ## Commands